-The bead dynamics obey (\ref{eq:xdynamics}) with constant force $f = -m g$ and bead effective mass $m$ (accounting for buoyancy).
-The bead position $x_n$ is recorded at intervals of 20~\textmu s, and the trap position is updated in accordance with a feedback rule at the next time step, hence with feedback delay 20~\textmu s.
+The bead dynamics obey (\ref{eq:xdynamics}) with constant force $f=-m g$ and bead effective mass $m$ (accounting for buoyancy).
+The bead position $x_n$ is recorded at intervals of 20~\textmu s, and the trap position is updated in accordance with a feedback rule at the next timestep, hence with feedback delay 20~\textmu s.
 In the Maxwell-demon operation mode, the trap center is updated according to

 with $\Theta$ the Heaviside step function and the (constant) feedback gain $\alpha$ chosen so that the trap does, on average, zero work on the bead~\cite{saha2021maximizing,Saha2022_Bayesian}.
-In the conventional-engine mode, the trap center is simply shifted a constant distance every 20~\textmu s.
-The trap center is moved sufficiently rapidly that the bead position is effectively constant during the trap update.
+In the conventional-engine mode, the trap center is simply shifted a constant distance every 20~\textmu s, sufficiently rapidly that the bead position is effectively constant during the trap update.

-While the underlying dynamics are simulated in timesteps of 20~\textmu s, we can study the performance of the estimator for any measurement timestep $\Delta t$ which is an integer multiple of 20~\textmu s by simply coarse graining the record of bead positions.
-In the simulations, $\tau_r\approx 7.4 \times 10^{-4}\,$s; for $\Delta t = 20\,$\textmu s, $\Delta t/\tau_r \approx 0.027$.